tendermint/tendermint/docs/rfc/rfc-009-consensus-parameter-upgrades.md

 referencing them in the hash.
 This seems reasonably safe given the fact that only a very far subset of the consensus parameters are currently verified at all.

+#### Version The Consensus Parameter Hash Scheme

+The upcoming work on [soft upgrades](https://github.com/tendermint/spec/pull/222) proposes applying different hashing rules depending on the active block version.
+The consensus parameter hash could be versioned in the same way.
+When different block versions are used, a different set of consensus parameters will be included in the hash.

 ### Developer Defined Values

 This section discusses possible solutions to the problem of allowing application